AdobeDocs/experience-cloud.en/help/website-implementation/id-service.md

    ![Open the Editor to add the Custom Code for the Data Element](images/idservice-authenticationState.png)

-1. In the [!UICONTROL Edit Code] window, use the following code to return values of "logged in" or "logged out" based on an attribute in the We.Retail site's data layer:
+1. In the [!UICONTROL Edit Code] window, use the following code to return values of "logged in" or "logged out" based on an attribute in the Luma site's data layer:

     ```javascript
     if (digitalData.user[0].profile[0].attributes.loggedIn)